-The administrative costs associated with medical billing within a physician practice are becoming unmanageable for independent and major health-system affiliated practices alike.
+The administrative costs associated with medical billing outsourcing within a physician practice are becoming unmanageable for independent and major health system affiliated practices alike.
 A 2018 research study was conducted by experts at Duke University and Harvard designed to examine the administrative costs specific to large academic medical centers using electronic health record (EHR) technology – and their findings were staggering.

 The study, which was published in the February 2018 issue of the Journal of the American Medical Association (JAMA), featured interviews with 27 administrators of large health systems and 34 physicians.
 They charted the path of an insurance claim from start to finish – evaluating the entire revenue cycle and assigned a cost to each major activity along the way.
 This information was carefully evaluated and aggregated to estimate the total cost for processing individual insurance claims.

 In an industry where time is money – literally – particularly as we straddle the lines between fee-for-service and value-based care, every minute counts.
 That’s why study’s assessment was eye-opening for large health systems looking to quantify how much it’s actually costing them to manage medical coding and billing inside their own walls.
 Here’s what they found.

 Estimated Time & Cost for Processing Billing and Insurance Activities